Crazy Financial Perks of Being President

 Your House Has a Movie Theater

 Presidents who happen to be movie buffs are in luck: The White House is home to a 51-seat tiered theater where the presidential family and their guests can watch movies, sports and television.
 President Franklin Roosevelt was the one to convert the East Terrace cloakroom into a theater.
-In 2017, the theater was opened to East Wing tours under the direction of Melania Trump.
+In 2017, the theater was opened to East Wing tours under the direction of former first lady Melania Trump.

 You Can Eat Plenty of Fresh Vegetables